Xiaohan5349/approw-docs-v1/docs/en/concepts/saml/saml-overview.md

 The Code above are users **SAML assertion**.
 Also be referred to users **Token** in XML format.

 SP, IdP and XML Token may overwhelm you.
-Don&#39;t worry, Authing will do the most part.
-Just **setup Authing IdP** and you are ready to talk with SP.
+Don&#39;t worry, Approw will do the most part.
+Just **setup Approw IdP** and you are ready to talk with SP.